Bogotá: Twentieth century

-Early in the 20th century, Colombia had to face devastating consequences from the One Thousand Days War, which lasted from 1899 to 1902, and the loss of Panama.
+Early in the 20th century, Colombia had to face devastating consequences from the Thousand Days' War, which lasted from 1899 to 1902, and the loss of Panama.
 Between 1904 and 1909, the lawfulness of the liberal party was re-established and President Rafael Reyes endeavored to implement a national government.
 Peace and state reorganization generated the increase of economic activities.
 Bogotá started deep architectural and urban transformation with significant industrial and artisan production increases.
 In 1910, the Industrial Exposition of the Century took place at Park of Independence.
 Stands built evidenced industrial, artisan work, beaux arts, electricity and machinery progress achieved.
 The period from 1910 to 1930 is designated conservative hegemony.
 Between 1924 and 1928, hard union struggles began, with oil fields and banana zone workers' strikes, leaving numerous people dead.

 Bogotá had practically no industry.
 Production was basically artisan work grouped in specific places, similar to commercial sectors.
 Plaza de Bolívar and surroundings lodged hat stores, at Calle del Comercio –current Carrera Seventh– and Calle Florián –now Carrera Eight– luxurious stores selling imported products opened their doors; at Pasaje Hernández, tailor's shops provided their services, and between 1870 and 1883, four main banks opened their doors: Bogotá, Colombia, Popular and Mortgage Credit banks.

-Following the banana zone killings and conservative party division, Enrique Olaya Herrera took office in 1930.
+Following the 1928 Banana Massacre of fruit pickers and conservative party division, Enrique Olaya Herrera took office in 1930.
 The liberal party reformed during 16 years of the so-called Liberal Republic, agricultural, social, political, labor, educational, economic and administrative sectors.
 Unionism strengthened and education coverage expanded.

 The celebration produced a large number of infrastructure works, new construction and work sources.
-Following the 1946 liberal party division, a conservative candidate took presidential office again in 1948, after the killing of liberal leader Jorge Eliécer Gaitán, Bogotá's downtown was virtually destroyed as violence reigned.
+In 1948 liberal leader Jorge Eliécer Gaitán was assassinated, and subsequent riots in an event called El Bogotazo resulted in Bogotá's downtown being virtually destroyed.
 From then, Bogotá's urban, architectural and population sectors were substantially reorganized.
+The violence sparked civil conflict, La Violencia, that lasted ten years.